 Students should consult with their advisor concerning eligibility for the Certificate.
 Generally, students are eligible to receive a Certificate in Premedical or Prehealth Sciences from Columbia University if they:

 - Complete the program within five years of matriculation

 - Earn a minimum of 20 points of the required premedical math and science curriculum while enrolled in the Postbac Premed Program, including concurrent completion of the organic chemistry and biology course sequences (or an approved advanced-level equivalent) with satisfactory grades and a minimum cumulative grade point average of 2.75

 Students who begin their studies in the Premedical Sciences at Columbia, but go elsewhere to complete any remaining requirements, are ineligible for the Certificate.

-In order for the Certificate to be conferred, eligible students must file an application with the Postbac Premed Program Office by the following deadlines, as set by the Office of the Registrar:
+In order for the Certificate to be conferred, eligible students must file an application via the "Forms" section of the Student Success Portal by the following deadlines, as set by the Office of the Registrar:

 August 1: for October certificates

 February 14: for May certificates